Limits and colimits of synthetic $\infty$-categories: Limits and colimits

-So we can recognize our type of cones and cocones of a function as direct analogues to cones and cocones in category theory.
-Below, in the following section, we will quickly comment on how the definition above, and the following, are consistent with the semantics.
+We can recognize the type of cones and cocones of a function as direct analogues to cones and cocones in category theory.
+In \Cref{semanticscomparisonlc} we will verify how the definition above, and the following, are consistent with the semantics.